XdpCS/The-Go-Programming-Language-Learning/README.md

 ## License

-The-Go-Programming-Language-Learning is under the [MIT](LICENSE).
+the-go-programming-language-learning is under the [MIT](LICENSE).
 Please refer to LICENSE for more information.